svoisen/sean.voisen.org/_posts/2023-01-15-promises-perils-ai-ghostwriters.md

 The more we outsource writing to machines, the less likely we are to think thoroughly about what we are trying to say.

-The current generation of AI-assisted writing tools tend to place too much emphasis on allowing the machine to write _for_ the user (the rare exception here from my limited experimentation might be Sudowrite).
+The current generation of AI-assisted writing tools tend to place too much emphasis on allowing the machine to write _for_ the user (the rare exception here might be Sudowrite, which takes a more measured approach).
 Prompt the system for the text, hit the generate button, and marvel as the machine magically fills the page with words.
 These tools have over-automated the writing process, and not for the better.
 While many of these writing tools claim to be _assisting_ us in the writing process, what they actually do by virtue of their design and how they expose the abilities of the LLM is _automate_ the writing process instead.

 In [AI is cognitive automation, not cognitive autonomy](https://fchollet.substack.com/p/ai-is-cognitive-automation-not-cognitive), François Chollet differentiates between what he calls “cognitive automation” and “cognitive assistance.”
 He describes cognitive automation as “encoding human abstractions in a piece of software, then using that software to automate tasks normally performed by humans.”
 In contrast, tools of cognitive assistance use “AI to help us make sense of the world and make better decisions.”
 Much of the way generative technologies such as GPT-3 or DALL-E or Stable Diffusion are embedded in tools today has pushed those tools too far in the direction of cognitive automation.
 They wrest creative control away from users and put it back in the “hands” of the AI.